Why is the Water from My Faucet a Strange Color?

 Reddish Water from Rust and Minerals

-Minerals can accumulate in the plumbing of older houses with pipes made from galvanized iron or steel.
+Old pipes can cause your water to change colors.
+Minerals accumulate in the plumbing of older houses with pipes made from galvanized iron or steel.
 When the protective zinc layer on these pipes wears off over time, the underlying iron or steel becomes exposed to water and starts to rust.

-When the residue from the rust dissolves in the water flowing through your pipes, your water turns a yellowish-red or brown color.
-This water can stain your clothes and furniture and will adversely affect the taste and color of food.
+When the residue from the rust dissolves, your water turns a yellowish-red or brown color.
+This water can stain your clothes and will adversely affect the taste and color of food.

 Green Water from Algae Buildup

-If you’re seeing green water coming out of your faucets, this is most likely due to a buildup of algae in your system.
-Algae are naturally-occurring microbes that can appear when a blockage in a filter or other part of the system builds up over time.
+Green water coming out of your faucets, can be due to a buildup of algae in your system.
+Algae are naturally-occurring microbes that appear when a blockage in a filter or other part of the system builds up over time.
 An experienced plumber can diagnose where the blockage is coming from and clear your system of algae.

 Green Water from Copper Pipes